-The University of Sydney has a policy that sets out the generic attributes of graduates of the University.
+Refer to the University of Sydney's Academic Board Resolutions: Generic Attributes of Graduates of the University of Sydney.
 Generic attributes go beyond the disciplinary expertise (competencies) or technical knowledge that has traditionally formed the core of many university courses and describe the qualities that equip graduates for their role in society and the workplace.

 The University has identified three overarching graduate attributes, which reflect the research-intensive nature of the University, its scholarly values in relation to research-led teaching, and the place of its graduates in a global society.
 These attributes are: